 - ~~~~~~~~~~~~~~~~~~~~~

-- ¼- cup ground turmeric
+- ¼ cup ground turmeric

-- 1-tsp cayenne pepper
+- 1 tsp cayenne pepper

 Preparation:

-- Place the first four ingredients in a dry skillet, [if using dry mustard, add to other powdered ingredients] and lightly toast spices for about 2 minutes, or till they begin to smell fragrant and nutty.
-DO NOT brown spices, they will become bitter.
+- Place the first four ingredients in a dry skillet, [if using dry mustard, add to other powdered ingredients], and lightly toast spices for about 2 minutes, or till they begin to smell fragrant and nutty.
+DO NOT brown spices; they will become bitter.

-- Place the next two ingredients in a mixing bowl, add freshly ground spices, and stir well to combine.
+- Place the next two ingredients in a mixing bowl, add the freshly ground spices, and stir well to combine.

 - Store in an air-tight container.